Cghlewis/data-mgmt-ed-research-book/_book/16-data-sharing.md

 ## Roles and responsibilities

 As with every phase in the research life cycle, it is so important to assign roles and responsibilities throughout this process.
-At the beginning of your project, take an inventory of the expertise and capacity you have to share data and take note of any gaps.

-- Do you need more expertise in data de-identification techniques?
-- Do you need more expertise in developing data use agreements or assigning licenses?

-If yes, begin looking into who may fill these gaps (e.g., research data librarians, methodologists, data curation specialists at your repository).
-Consider all of the responsibilities that will need to be covered during this process.
-Many of the required tasks (e.g., data cleaning, documentation) will not require additional planning, as those roles and responsibilities are designated in other phases.
-However, there are several new tasks that will be specific to this phase (e.g., creating data use agreements, assessing disclosure risk), and some tasks will vary depending on if you are sharing through a repository or institutional archive (e.g., communicating with repository staff, troubleshooting issues) or sharing on your own (e.g., developing a data request and sharing system).
+Make a checklist of everything that needs to happen in this data sharing process and assign someone to every task.
+Many of the required tasks (e.g., data cleaning, documentation) should not require additional planning, as those roles and responsibilities are designated in other phases.
+However, there are several new tasks that will be specific to this phase (e.g., creating data use agreements, assessing disclosure risk), and some tasks will vary depending on if you are sharing through a repository/institutional archive (e.g., communicating with repository staff, troubleshooting issues) or sharing on your own (e.g., developing a data request and sharing system).
 Even after data has been shared, depending on how and where your data is shared, you may also need to assign responsibilities for ongoing maintenance (e.g., responding to access requests).

+As you begin assigning roles, you may discover that additional expertise is needed, especially for things like the data de-identification process or developing data sharing agreements.
+If yes, also begin looking into who may fill these gaps (e.g., research data librarians, methodologists, data curation specialists at your repository).
 Once your data sharing plan is formalized, it should be documented in all necessary locations (e.g., DMP, research protocol, SOPs, informed consent forms).

 A few organizations have put together data sharing checklists.
 These checklists may help you begin assigning team members to specified responsibilities.